Serpstat is a SaaS all-in-one platform for competitor analysis, keyword research, position tracking, site audit and backlink research.

 The metric will help you prioritize your list and figure out what keywords are most likely to bring benefits in a short amount of time.

-The KDs are available only for
+The KDs are available only for US, AU and UK at the moment.

 We’re going to add the KD metric for other countries later.